mcummings128/gh-actions-outputs-experiments-1/README.md

 The outputs block is used to define the outputs.
 It's need when passing outputs almost anywhere, except when passing outputs between steps in the same workflow job.
 When utilized, the outputs block can be present at job-level, workflow-level/top-level, or both depending on the context.

+It's important to note the outputs block gets its values at the __end__ of a job, not during/incrementally.
+While knowing this distinction usually isn't necessary during most output setup, it's good to remember when thinking about how outputs get set conceptually.

+## General structure

 The outputs block is a map/dictionary/hash that is un-nested--that is, all key value pairs are at the top level.
 For example: